lordryns/lapis/README.md

 - wayland
 - a window manager

 > [!NOTE]
-> Lapis has only been tested on Hyprland and Sway and so behaviour might not be optimal on your window manager of choice

-It is advised to turn off any other shell that might be running before turning on the lapis shell on your machine as they may not coexist properly.
+> It is advised to turn off any other shell that might be running before turning on the lapis shell on your machine as they may not coexist properly.

+### Tested WMs
+Lapis has been tested on the following window managers
+- Hyprland
+- Sway
+- Labwc

 ### Thanks